Robustness of Spin-Triplet Pairing and Singlet-Triplet Pairing Crossover in Superconductor/Ferromagnet Hybrids: Introduction

-Existing theories~\cite{bergeret_prl,asano_prl07,Asano2007,braude_prl,eschrig_natphys} predict that the presence of odd-frequency pairs causes the enhancement of the zero-energy local density of states (LDOS).~\cite{bergeret_prl,asano_prl07,Asano2007,braude_prl,eschrig_natphys} According to a number of theoretical papers on the proximity effect in various SF hybrid structures,~\cite{fominov1,yokoyama1,Sawa,halterman,houzet,cottet,linder1,linder2,linder3,Silaev,Eschrig2009,Linder2010,Fominov2010,Trifunovic2010,Bobkova,Zaikin,Cottet11,Annunziata,Pugach,Trifunovic2011,Karminskaya,Trifunovic,Ozaeta,Wu,Melnikov,Vasenko2013} the relative fraction of odd-frequency pairs to even-frequency pairs depends sensitively on junction parameters such as the resistivity of F, the transparency of SF interface, the amplitude of the exchange energy $E_\mathrm{ex}$, and the geometry of junctions.
-To observe clear evidence of spin-triplet odd-frequency pairs in experiments, theoretical studies should show a way how to optimize the fraction of odd-frequency spin-triplet pairs in wide parameter range tunable in actual experiments.
+Existing theories predict that the presence of odd-frequency pairs causes the enhancement of the zero-energy local density of states (LDOS).~\cite{bergeret_prl,asano_prl07,Asano2007,braude_prl,eschrig_natphys} According to a number of theoretical studies of the proximity effect in various SF hybrid structures, {\it e.g.,} diffusive SF,~\cite{fominov1,houzet,cottet,linder3,Eschrig2009,Linder2010,Fominov2010,Trifunovic2010,Cottet11,Karminskaya,Ozaeta,Vasenko2013} clean SF,~\cite{halterman,Pugach,Trifunovic2011,Trifunovic,Wu,Melnikov} S/magnetic-vortex,~\cite{Silaev,Zaikin} unconventional-superconductor/F,~\cite{yokoyama1,Sawa,Annunziata,Annunziata2012} and nonequilibrium SF junctions,~\cite{Bobkova} the relative fraction of odd-frequency pairs to even-frequency pairs depends sensitively on junction parameters such as the resistivity of F, the transparency of the SF interface, the amplitude of the exchange energy $E_\mathrm{ex}$, and the geometry of junctions.
+To obtain clear evidence of spin-triplet odd-frequency pairs in experiments, theoretical studies should show a way of optimizing the fraction of odd-frequency spin-triplet pairs in a wide parameter range tunable in actual experiments.

-In this paper, by solving full-spin Usadel equation~\cite{usadel,Belzig} in a wide parameter range, we systematically calculate the LDOS at a surface of a diffusive ferromagnet connected with a metallic superconductor.
-In particular, we focus on a relation between the magnitude of the zero-energy peak (ZEP) in the LDOS and the fraction of triplet odd-frequency pairs and show the robustness of the presence of the ZEP.
-It should be noted that ZEP formation has been reported in measured tunneling conductance spectra in oxide-based SF hetero-structures with nonuniform ferromagnets.~\cite{Dybko,Kalcheim1,Fridman,Visani,Kalcheim2} However the physical origin of ZEP in these structures is still unclear.
-Therefore we propose an experimental method to explicitly detect a signature of spin-triplet paring by measuring ZEP.
+In this study, by solving the full-spin Usadel equation~\cite{usadel,Belzig} in a wide parameter range, we systematically calculate the LDOS at a surface of a diffusive ferromagnet connected to a metallic superconductor.
+In particular, we focus on the relationship between the magnitude of the zero-energy peak (ZEP) in the LDOS and the fraction of triplet odd-frequency pairs, and show the robustness of the presence of the ZEP.
+Note that ZEP formation has been reported in measured tunneling conductance spectra in oxide-based SF heterostructures with nonuniform ferromagnets.~\cite{Dybko,Kalcheim1,Fridman,Visani,Kalcheim2} However, the physical origin of ZEP in these structures is still unclear.
+Therefore, we propose an experimental method of explicitly detecting the signature of spin-triplet pairing by measuring ZEP.